Fresh-Cut Produce Makes a Big Cost-Revenue Statement Against Precut

 Naturally, foodservice operators are inclined to consider buying packaged precut vegetables and fruit from their vendors because the perception is that it saves labor costs.
-However, the truth is, operators who opt for precut are still paying for the labor—just not in their kitchen.
+However, operators who opt for precut are still paying for the labor—just not in their kitchen.

 At the same time, while the demand for precut has been on the rise in the last decade, so have reports of foodborne-illness outbreaks that can be traced back to precut, packaged foods.